MT100 2 credits

 MT130 2 credits

 Polarity Therapy II

-Designed to help polarity students become more effective and confident in assessing energy imbalances and applying the theory and Polarity techniques to re-establish healthful energy flows throughout the body.
-A more in-depth study of the five elements, the ayuuvedic pulses, the chakras and the three gunas will be covered, how to assess them in an individual using both intuitive and rational faculties, and how to develop an appropriate treatment plan.
+Designed to help polarity students become more effective and confident in assessing energy imbalances and applying the theory and polarity techniques to re-establish healthful energy flows throughout the body.
+A more in-depth study of the five elements, the Ayurvedic pulses, the chakras and the three gunas will be covered, how to assess them in an individual using both intuitive and rational faculties, and how to develop an appropriate treatment plan.